Call for Submissions — Law and Political Economy Writing Prize

 Our partners at the Harvard Law School Political Economy Association are delighted to announce a Law and Political Economy Writing Prize for law students and graduate researchers, with submissions due by April 30, 2021.
 The aims of the prize are twofold.
 First, in a time of ecological, financial, political and social upheaval, it provides material recognition of work by law students and graduate researchers seeking to address the role of law in contemporary capitalism.
 Second, it aims to encourage original research and writing in this field by providing entrants with an opportunity to receive feedback from senior scholars.

-The prize will be awarded by a panel of distinguished scholars, practitioners, and state or federal judges working with law and political economy approaches, including Professor K-Sue Park (Georgetown) and Dr Ntina Tzouvala (Australian National University).
+The prize will be awarded by a panel of distinguished scholars, practitioners, and state or federal judges working with law and political economy approaches.
+The panel includes Professor K-Sue Park (Georgetown), Dr. Ntina Tzouvala (Australian National University), Professor Christine A. Desan (Harvard), Premal Dharia (Defender Impact Initiative, Harvard) and Judge Lynn Adelman (US District Court, Eastern District of Wisconsin).
 The winning entry will receive a prize of $2,000 and priority consideration for publication in the Journal of Law and Political Economy.
 Second place will receive a prize of $1,000 and third place a prize of $500.
 The three winning entries, as well as selected finalists, will be invited to present their papers and receive feedback from senior scholars and practitioners at a workshop to be held in late May/early June 2021.

 Possible topics for entries include, but are not limited to: